atecon/PairPlot/src/PairPlot_help.md

 	* The graphical interface is enhanced, with more options.

 * **v0.98 (April 2024)**
-	* Make width, height, fontsizes and pointsize a function of the number of variables for better readability in case of many variables.
+	* Make width, height, font size and point size a function of the number of variables for better readability in case of many variables.
-	* Set parameter `transparency per default to 90.
+	* Set parameter `transparency` per default to 90.
 	* Minor update of the sample script

 * **v0.97 (February 2024)**